 - Triglycerides: less than 150 mg/dL

 The recommended levels may be lower if you have diabetes.
 This test must be done on an empty stomach, and you won’t be able to eat or drink anything but water for 9 to 12 hours before the blood test.
 Ask your doctor how long you should fast (not eat or drink) before your test.Back to top

 - Eat a healthy diet, including lots of fruits and vegetables.

 - Avoid foods with a lot of saturated fat, such as red meat, butter, fried foods, and cheese.
 For more information about eating healthy, read Eat Your Way to Better Health.
 You may also want to talk to a dietitian about your diet.

-- If you smoke, reduce the amount that you smoke.
-For help, call our Tobacco Treatment Program at 212-610-0507.
-You can also ask your nurse for information about the program.
+- MSK has specialists who can help you quit smoking.
+For more information about our Tobacco Treatment Program, call 212-610-0507.
+You can also ask your nurse about the program.

 - Do something active (such as walking, biking, gardening) for at least 30 minutes each day, if you’re able.
 If you need a referral for a physical therapist, talk with your doctor.

 There are many types of medication you can use to treat hyperlipidemia.
 These medications work in different ways.
 The following are some examples, but there are others.
 Your doctor will decide which medications are right for you based on your age, your LDL cholesterol levels, and other conditions you may have.